North Carolina judges: More felony offenders can now vote

 Lawyers representing those who were sued have said the law does not violate constitutional rights because it treats all people convicted of felonies the same by withholding the right to vote.

 The current North Carolina Constitution forbids a person convicted of a felony from voting “unless that person shall be first restored to the rights of citizenship in the manner prescribed by law.”
+The 1973 law, approved by a Democratic-controlled General Assembly and written in large part by Black legislators, eased restoration requirements.

+A top Republican lawmaker on election issues portrayed the upcoming order announced Monday as judicial overreach.

+“If a judge prefers a different path to regaining those rights, then he or she should run for the General Assembly and propose that path,” Sen. Warren Daniel of Burke County said in a release.
+“Judges aren’t supposed to be oligarchs who issue whatever decrees they think best.”

 Another plaintiffs’ witness testified last week that a felony disenfranchisement amendment had origins from a Reconstruction-era amendment he said was designed to intentionally prevent Black residents from voting.